The Arkema Fund for Education

 Each year, a large number of projects are put forward by employees.
 The case files are reviewed in December by an international selection committee which comprises Arkema representatives from around the world, as well as HR and Communication representatives, and the Group’s ethics mediator.

-20 associations have been rewarded over the last 2 years.
+32 associations have been rewarded since the lauched of the fund in 2016.
 This fund allows Arkema to support the work of thousands of volunteers involved in educational, humanitarian and teaching projects.

 Some of the associations singled out by the Arkema Fund for Education: